mouse-reeve/kyranides/03_book_1.md

 works, opportunity, and abundance of all good things, and truly it is the great Protection of
 GOD,_ especially if it have the Root or
-Fruit of Pæony init.
+Fruit of Pæony in it.
 And the Nails of a
 Seal's hands, carried about one or worn, frustrate all Treacheries and Fascinations.
 Therefore it will not be inconvenient neither, to